nikerla/vc-content/pages/docs/vc2devguide/development-scenarios/how-to-generate-module-api-c-sharp-client-using-autorest.md

 **The next steps are required only if you're building the API client for the first time.**

-* Open the C# project where the API client is needed using Visual Studio;
+* Open the C# project where the API client is needed using Visual Studio.
 * Install AutoRest package using nuget.
 Note: AutoRest **ver.
 0.17.0 or higher** is required, as some critical fixes were applied only on August 18th, 2016.
 Get a nightly build as described in <a href="https://github.com/Azure/autorest" rel="nofollow">autorest README</a>, if ver.
 0.17.0 would be still unreleased on nuget.
 * Restart Visual Studio.
 (This enables AutoRest environment to be loaded correctly).